Trip7274/Bayt_API/README.md

 2. Switch to the appropriate directory using `cd Sofa_API/Sofa_API/`
 3. Compile by running `dotnet build --configuration Release`
 4. Switch to the output directory using `cd bin/Release/net10.0/linux-x64/`
-5. Set up user permissions by running `./SetupSofa.sh` \[Optional, used for a few endpoints and dependency checks\]
+5. Set up user permissions by running `./SetupSofa.sh` (Optional, used for a few endpoints and dependency checks)
 6. Execute the server binary using `./Sofa_API`

 If you encounter any issues or feel like this README can be improved, feel free to open an issue!

 ### Configuration
-Sofa's configuration can be located in a few places depending on your environment.
+Sofa’s configuration can be located in a few places depending on your environment.
 The best way to find it is to run Sofa and check the output. <br/>
 However, by default, it can be found in either:
 - `$XDG_CONFIG_HOME/sofaConfig/ApiConfiguration.json`